 On This Day in Wembury — 12 January 1806

-Letters from Jamaica in early 1806 carried news of promotions in the Royal Navy, but Plymouth papers soon reported a darker local story.
-On the stormy night of Friday, 10 January, the launch of HMS Hibernia (110 guns), sent ashore for stores, attempted to return in a violent gale of wind, lightning, and hail.
+Letters from Jamaica in early 1806, received in Plymouth on 12th January 1806, carried news of promotions in the Royal Navy, but Plymouth papers soon reported a darker local story.
+On the stormy night of Friday, 10 January, the launch of HMS Hibernia (110 guns), Admiral Douglas, was sent ashore for stores, attempted to return in a violent gale of wind, lightning, and hail.
 Despite every effort by the crew, the small boat could not beat back and tried instead to reach Wembury River (sic).

 The incident reminds us that not all naval deaths of the Napoleonic era came from enemy fire.
 For many young sailors, the sea itself was the most lethal foe.
 Wembury folk who helped recover the bodies must have carried that grim memory long after the storm cleared, knowing the line between service and sacrifice could vanish in a single squall.